 - The British Bankers' Association (BBA) international student banking leaflet

-- UKCISA's guide on opening a bank account
+- UKCISA guide to opening a bank account

 Students on courses of less than 6 months

 If you are studying on a course of less than 6 months you may not be able to open a bank account with a "high street bank" as you are only staying a short time in the UK.

 However, there are alternative ways to accessing, spending and safely storing your money while you study in the UK: